Every need covered

 “By putting a sensor in my luggage, I can track where it is via an application on my smartphone.”

-“At airports, security lines are tracked and I’m notified of waiting lines with a ping on my smartphone.”
+“At airports, security lines are tracked and I’m notified of waiting for lines with a ping on my smartphone.”
 (Benelux Amadeus, 2015)

 At this point, you need to know all about the Internet of Things.
 You’ll agree with us in a bit.

 Everyone dreams of seamless travel, one without delays, hiccups, extended waiting periods and definitely an easier ride on an impending jet lag.
-Personalisation is key, as with any other industry, and with convenience too.
-Travellers feel a lot more value added to their travels with the prospects of i) forging cross-platform relationships 2) getting their reactions to certain features identified 2) getting content pushed according to the stage of their travels.
+Personalization is key, as with any other industry, and with convenience too.
+Travelers feel a lot more value added to their travels with the prospects of i) forging cross-platform relationships 2) getting their reactions to certain features identified 2) getting content pushed according to the stage of their travels.